cr1901/sentinel/doc/development/internals.md

 * Branch-not-taken latency and throughput is 7 CPI.
 Branch-taken latency and throughput is 8 CPI.
 * JAL/JALR latency is 9 CPI, throughput is 7 CPI.
-* Store latency and throughput is 8 CPI minimum.
+* Store latency and throughput is 10 CPI minimum.
 2 cycles minimum are spent waiting for Wishbone ACK.
-  * The core will not release STB/CYC between the store and fetch of the next instruction.
+  * The core _will_ release STB/CYC between the store and fetch of the next instruction.
 * Load latency is 10 CPI minimum, and throughput is 9 CPI.
 2 cycles minimum are spent waiting for Wishbone ACK.
-  * The core _will_ release STB/CYC before fetch of the next instruction.
+  * The core _will_ release STB/CYC between the load and fetch of the next instruction.
 * CSR instructions require an extra Decode cycle compared to all other instructions (to check for legality).
   * At minimum, a read of a read-only zero CSR register has a latency of 7 CPI,